wessenstam/gts2021-prep/phase3/phase3.rst

     This Repo is built for the Fiesta Application and has all needed files to build the containerized version of the Fiesta app.
     Original version of the Fiesta Application can be found at https://github.com/sharonpamela/Fiesta

 #.
-As we have Git integration installed in VC, we get a blue number in the extension left hand bar
+As we have Git integration installed in VC, we get a blue number on the Git extension (third icon from the top in the left hand pane)

    .. figure:: images/9.png

 #.
-Click the icon that has the *1* on it and provide a message in the Text field and click the :fa:`check` symbol (Commit)
+Click the icon that has the **1** on it and provide a message in the Text field and click the :fa:`check` symbol (Commit)
 #.
 Click **Always** on the Warning screen you get
 #.
 Click on the **...** icon next to the SOURCE CONTROL and select Push.
 This will push the new file onto the Repo in Gitea
 #.
 Provide the login information for Gitea